joeyklee/GEOB472/workshops/02_intro2R/README.md

 	salmonWeather = salmon + weather
 	salmonWeather # this will print the value to the console

-If you got 9, then you're totally crushing this tutorial! **NOTICE: we don't have to declare whether the variable is an integer or a floating type or any type in general!**  This is because R is **not a declarative language**.
+If you got 9, then you're totally crushing this tutorial! **NOTICE: we don't have to declare whether the variable is an integer or a floating type or any type in general!**  This is because R is **not a strongly typed language**.
 R makes an assumption or calculates what type of data will be returned from an expression.
 Love it or hate it, that's how R rolls!

 Let's look at another example.
 Remember the example of Joey's enthusiasm from the Processing workshop?
 Here's the same thing but in R.